lukelavin/Cluebase/docs/index.rst

 ``/contestants/<string:firstname_lastname>``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Information on a specific contestant with the given name.
+    Information on the specific contestant with the given name.

     **Example Output**::